RicoSuter/NSwag/README.md

 ## NSwag, the Swagger API toolchain for .NET

-NSwag is a Swagger API toolchain for .NET and other platforms written in C#.
+NSwag is a Swagger API toolchain for .NET and other platforms, written in C#.
 Swagger uses JSON Schema to describe types and JSON based HTTP REST web services.
 The primary intention of the project is to automatically generate client code from these Swagger files and integrate the whole process so that it can be used as easily as possible.

 **Swagger Generators:**